AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_android.md

 // The chat room owner or admin can call muteChatRoomMembers to add the specified user to the chat room block list.
 The muted member and all the other chat room admins or owner receive the onMuteListAdded callback.
 ChatRoom chatRoom = ChatClient.getInstance().chatroomManager().muteChatRoomMembers(chatRoomId, members, duration);

 // The chat room owner or admin can call unMuteChatRoomMembers to remove the specified user from the chat room block list.
-The unmuted member and all the other chat room admins or owner recieve the onMuteListRemoved callback.
+The unmuted member and all the other chat room admins or owner receive the onMuteListRemoved callback.
 ChatRoom chatRoom = ChatClient.getInstance().chatroomManager().unMuteChatRoomMembers(chatRoomId, members);

 // The chat room owner or admin can call fetchChatRoomMuteList to fetch the mute list of the current chat room.